Where to Eat in Madrid: The Ultimate Guide

 Ponzano packs more than 70 eateries along its kilometer-long stretch, making it a can’t-miss stop for curious foodies.
 The street pulses with life and is lined with some of the brightest stars of the contemporary dining scene, which stand side-by-side among traditional, no-frills tapas bars.

 But not all of Chamberí’s foodie highlights are found along Calle Ponzano.
-Also worth mentioning is the Mercado de Chamberí’s La Chispería, perfect if you’re looking for an off-the-beaten path culinary experience.
+It’s also worth mentioning the Mercado de Chamberí’s La Chispería, perfect if you’re looking for an off-the-beaten path culinary experience.
 The space features six restaurants serving market-driven Spanish, Latin American, and Italian cuisine.

 Three slices of meat cut very thin on a white tray with bits of sauce and seasoning at either end.